codekiddy2/Visual-Studio-gtkmm/README.md

 **About Visual-Studio-gtkmm:**

-Visual Studio 2015 projects to compile GTK+, GTKMM and all it's dependencies.
+Visual Studio 2015 projects to compile GTK+, GTKMM, ICU, Crypto++, Boost and all it's dependencies.

 More information such as dependency graphs and how to use these projects can be found on here on wiki.